HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: HiRQA Learning Pipeline

-This trick \underline{prevents noisy supervision} and encourages the model to focus on learning from meaningful perceptual differences rather than overfitting to minimal variations that may arise from prediction noise.
-With a label defined as $y_{ij,kl} = 1$ if $\Delta q_{ij} < \Delta q_{kl}$ (Eq.~\ref{eq:y_label}), the loss over all pairs of pairs ($\mathcal{S}$) is computed using binary cross-entropy by:

-Moreover, to \underline{prevent embedding collapse} and promote diversity across feature dimensions, we introduce a covariance regularization term on the normalized embeddings $\mathbf{\hat{F}}{\text{emb}}$.
+This trick \textit{prevents noisy supervision} and encourages the model to focus on learning from meaningful perceptual differences rather than overfitting to minimal variations that may arise from prediction noise.
+With a label defined as $y_{ij,kl} = 1$ if $\Delta q_{ij} < \Delta q_{kl}$ (Eq.~\ref{eq:y_label}), the loss over all pairs of pairs ($\mathcal{S}$) is computed using binary cross-entropy by: Moreover, to \textit{prevent embedding collapse} and promote diversity across feature dimensions, we introduce a covariance regularization term on the normalized embeddings $\mathbf{\hat{F}}_{\text{emb}}$.
 Specifically, we compute the sample covariance matrix $\Sigma$ and penalize redundancy by minimizing the squared Frobenius norm of its off-diagonal entries.
-The resulting regularization loss, $\mathcal{L}_{\text{cov}}$, is defined as:

-where $\mathbf{\bar{F}}$ is the mean and $D$ is the embedding dimension.
+The resulting regularization loss, $\mathcal{L}_{\text{cov}}$, is defined as: where $\mathbf{\bar{F}}$ is the mean and $D$ is the embedding dimension.
 Then, the final embedding distance consistency loss is: